swaros/contxt/docs/documentation/tasks.md

 ### autorun
-the autorun option defines task they will be executed if you switch the workspace. this task are regular contxt task.
+the autorun option defines task they will be executed if you switch the workspace. this task is regular contxt task.

-this should help to setup automatically all needs if you have to work on this project and needs to setup something.
+this should help to set up automatically all needs if you have to work on this project and needs to set up something.

 ````yaml
 config: